Check on an elderly parent living alone, without the daily call

 You hear if they miss

-If they miss it, you get a plain SMS.
-No drama.
-Just the signal to give them a call or pop round.
+If they miss it, you get a plain SMS — a cue to call or visit.